tannerdolby/tannerdolby.com/src/about.md

 layout: about.njk
 ---

 Hi there!
 My name is Tanner Dolby.
-I'm a Software Engineer and Mathematician based in Sacramento, CA. I enjoy working with HTML, CSS, JavaScript, Node, React, Angular, Java, Go, WebGL, MongoDB, and Eleventy.
+I'm a Software Engineer and Mathematician based in Sacramento, CA. I enjoy working with HTML, CSS, JavaScript, Node, React, Angular, Java, Rust, and Eleventy.
 I started to learn web development using [freeCodeCamp.org](https://freecodecamp.org) in 2017.
 Ever since then, I've been hooked on building things for the web.

 I focus on building responsive and fast websites.
-Recently, I've been learning about Cloud computing and how to develop applications using the MEAN/MERN stack.
-I spend my free time building side-projects, reading, tinkering with graphics using WebGL and Three.js, creating fun CSS illustrations and making front-end demos on [CodePen](https://codepen.io/tannerdolby).
+Recently, I've been learninga about developing applications using the MEAN/MERN stack.
+I spend my free time contributing to open source, building side-projects, reading, bike riding, and creating fun CSS illustrations and making front-end demos on [CodePen](https://codepen.io/tannerdolby).
 With the JAMstack movement on the rise, I've taken an interest in Static Site Generators (SSG).
 In particular [Eleventy](https://11ty.dev), which this website is built with.

 <h2>Interests</h2>